 If you have been shooting for a while, you may find yourself wanting a new challenge, or just to do something fun and different!
 Changing out your lens to a "fun" lens can have amazing results on your creativity, so I've detailed five different lenses below that will help you try something new!
-I know not many of us have several $$$ to drop on a lens that is for "fun" so I've included cheap and cheerful options too, if there are any available!
+I know not many of us have several $$$ to drop on a lens that is for "fun" so I've included cheap and cheerful options too

 I've been itching to try out a Lensbaby for a while now, but didn't really want to spend too much money.
 This Lensbaby Spark is an affordable introduction to capturing selective focus images (where your subject is in focus, but surrounded by blur) It's basically a soft, rubber like lens that you push and pull and turn to get one area in focus - I'm sorely tempted with this one because it looks so fun and has had pretty good reviews for the price!

 If you want something that does roughly the same thing as the Lensbaby Spark, only better, then check out the "proper" range of Lensbaby lenses - such as the Composer Pro with an Optic such as the Sweet 35 or Sweet 50.
 It's more expensive, but will give you a better quality photo.